 Because movement therapists work with people who have emotional, social, cognitive, or behavioral issues as well as physical issues like pain, physical limitations, or general deconditioning, they need training and, in most cases, an advanced degree.
 The American Dance Therapy Association, or ADTA, recommends that movement therapist education be approved.

 The Dance Therapist Registry (DTR) or Academy of Dance Therapist Registry (ADTR) is a higher-level registry that verifies a movement therapist’s education, training, and experience.
 It denotes a level of knowledge appropriate for teaching movement therapy in a variety of settings.
-Movement therapy courses must be taught an ADTR instructor, and you will be eligible to apply once you have completed your education.
+Movement therapy courses must be taught by an ADTR instructor, and you will be eligible to apply once you have completed your education.

 However, there are other ways to gain the knowledge and credentials needed to work as a movement therapist.
-A graduate degree in movement therapy is obtained some movement therapy professionals.
+A graduate degree in movement therapy is obtained by some movement therapy professionals.
 Others supplement their master’s degree with training from nontraditional sources.
 Individuals who are studying or have completed study in a related field, such as psychology or special education, and who have a strong interest and background in dance or movement, can take the alternative route.

 To work as a movement therapist, you must have a graduate degree in dance/movement therapy from an accredited program.
 This ensures that you meet all of the Registry’s professional requirements.
 The ADTA has approved six graduate degree programs at this time.
 The American Dance Therapy Association has more information on the specifics of a movement therapist career.